kristina-s/Back-end-web-api/README.md

 ## About the project

-This is a web API created in .NET Core that serves the front-end part of the project which is an e-shop.
+This is a web API created in .NET Core that serves the front-end part of the project which is an online flowershop built with React framework (you can see that on https://github.com/kristina-s/React-project-eshop).
 It gives the users the ability to login, register, see the items, add to cart and buy from the shop.

 ## Idea